kefahi/io/docs/readme.md

   * Binaries / Logic / code

 ## Miners
-Miners search for content according to the user's rules/criteria. e.g. Get me my friends updates that are of certain topics (tags), deliver messages.
+Miners search for content and people according to the user's rules/criteria. e.g. Get me my friends updates that are of certain topics (tags), deliver messages.
 They maintain the meta data from all connected instances and from other miners.

+### Public Miner
+* Push: events (distribute to registered inboxes and meta index). a registered inbox receives direct messages and also registeres rules for interesting events. every event/entity is signed by its author. encryption is optional.
+circls: of people (actually a social graph) along with classification (friends, acquaintance, family ...etc)
+* Poll/crawl: to meta index.
+A meta index keeps reference to entities.
+* app-store for modules (with all historic versions, so content referring to a specific version can get that respective version)

+### Other considerations

+* Realtime-ness.
+TBD
+* Events chaining (consequetive events where order need to be maintained). comments/concurrent document editing ... etc.
+* key/trust-management? should we use existing pgp?
+* identity managment is handled by oauth and friends.

 ## Folder structure